 UEFA Champions League 2021 Australian Broadcast Guide

-This year the final takes place at the Estádio da Luz Stadium (65,647 capacity) in Lisbon, Portugal on August 23rd.
-However, the venue will be kept to either no fans, or very limited capacity.
+This year the final takes place at the Atatürk Stadium, (75,145 capacity) in Istambul, Turkey on May 29th.
 The teams that regularly make a push for Champions League glory play in one of Europe’s “top 5” leagues, the Premier League (England), the La Liga (Spain), the Bundesliga (Germany), the Serie A league (Italy) and Ligue 1 (France).

 As well as their national leagues and the UEFA Champions League, top European clubs also play in their respective domestic cup competitions such as the FA Cup, the EFL Cup, the Copa Del Rey, the Coupe de la France and the Coppa Italia.
 So if you’re a real fan of European football, there are a number of ways to see your favourite teams play week in, week out, right across a season.